 Call the Peer Assistance Helpline for any and all aspects related to CRNA/SRNA drugs/alcohol use, impairment, substance use disorder, or suspicion of drug diversion:

 AANA Peer Assistance Helpline*

 Ideally, an intervention should be planned and in place prior to confronting the individual, which means swift and thorough coordination of a large number of variables.
 If there is time, see Conducting a Safe Intervention.
 Resources to help create a substance use disorder policy, including a planned intervention process, can be found at Substance Use Disorder Workplace Resources.
 Important steps in safely addressing suspicion of impairment or drug diversion:

 - Signs and behaviors to identify impairment and/or drug diversion

-- Before any confrontation, see Crisis Intervention Essentials (below) and contact a resource for help:
+- Before any confrontation, see Crisis Intervention Essentials (below) and contact the AANA Peer Assistance Helpline

-- Review treatment recommendations and links to centers specialized in anesthesia professionals
+- Review treatment recommendations and links to centers specializing in anesthesia professionals

 - In the workplace:

 - Contact an Employee Assistance Program (EAP) representative; your Human Resource department can provide information on EAP availability